Skip to main content

 Description:

-Design principles of solar buildings, including direct gain, indirect gain and solaria are introduced.
-Numerical and analytical modelling of net-zero energy solar buildings are presented.
-Key technologies for solar buildings are presented, including advanced fenestration systems and control of solar gains, building-integrated photovoltaic systems, thermal storage systems, solar thermal collectors and integrated energy systems that combine these technologies to achieve net-zero energy performance.
-Major case studies of advanced net-zero energy buildings and solar demonstration projects are presented.
+This course introduces the design principles of solar buildings, including direct gain, indirect gain and solaria.
+Numerical and analytical modelling of netzero energy solar buildings are covered.
+The course presents key technologies for solar buildings, including advanced fenestration systems and control of solar gains, building-integrated photovoltaic systems, thermal storage systems, solar thermal collectors and integrated energy systems that combine these technologies to achieve net-zero energy performance.
+Cases of advanced net-zero energy buildings and solar demonstration projects are studied.
 A project is required.

 Component(s):